nualagr/the-lord-of-the-rings-game/README.md

 As a new user I would like to be able to:

 - play a card-matching game presented in a visually appealing format.
+- play a game which increases in complexity/challenge.
 - read the rules of the game.
 - navigate through the site with ease.
 - modify settings to suit my game-play requirements with regard to
-  - the level of challenge.
   - whether to play in-game audio
 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.